 Will there be continuity of Library services and access to the Research Collections and Staff?

-There will be continuity of overall Library services, access to Research Collections material, and the expertise of Research Collections staff throughout the lifetime of the project (2021-2026).
-An interim Research Collections Study Centre will be located in the basement of the Ussher Library for the duration of the construction work, where readers can access material under usual conditions.
+There will be continuity of overall Library services, access to Research Collections material, and the expertise of Research Collections staff.
+The Joint Research Collections Reading Room is currently housed in the East Pavilion of the Old Library and will remain there until 2023.
+It is the joint reading room for Early Printed Books, Special Collections, and Manuscripts & Archives Collections.
+In 2023 the Research Collections service will move to a new interim Research Collections Study Centre in the basement of the Ussher Library where readers can access material under usual conditions.
+There will be extensive communication with the College community, researchers, visitors and public during enabling works and the decant involving the transfer of materials.
 Disruption will be kept at a minimum.
-There may be brief periods when material will not be available during the process of relocation.
-There will be extensive communication with the College community, researchers, visitors and public well in advance of the planned relocation and regular updates on potential disruption.
+There may be brief periods where certain collections are temporarily inaccessible during the relocation process, and the Library will alert readers where directly relevant to their need.
 For Library readers seeking operational updates on the Old Library Redevelopment Project please see our Library Guide.

 Has planning permission been granted?

 Dublin City Council granted planning permission for the Old Library Redevelopment Project in October 2020, and the historic unveiling of the new Book of Kells Treasury and display which forms the first component of these redevelopment plans also took place in autumn, 2020.